zivalx/SemantiCore/docs/QUICK_START.md

 1. Download from https://neo4j.com/download/
 2. Install and create a new project
-3. Create a new database (name it "semantic-mapper")
+3. Create a new database (name it "semanticore")
 4. Set password (remember this!)
 5. Start the database
 6. Note the connection URI (usually `bolt://localhost:7687`)